Bank of Montreal’s BMO fiscal fourth-quarter fiscal 2019 (ended Oct 31) adjusted net income was C$1.61 billion ($1.22 billion), up 5% year over year.

-Results were primarily driven by rise in net interest income and non-interest income.
-Moreover, higher loans and deposits were tailwinds.
+Results were primarily driven by rise in net interest income and higher loan and deposit balances.
+Further, capital and profitability ratios remained strong.

 However, rise in expenses and weak trading performance were the undermining factors.
 Also, provisions increased substantially during the quarter.
-Perhaps these concerns weighed on investors’ sentiments and the stock declined 3.8% on the NYSE since the release of the results.
+Perhaps these concerns weighed on investors’ sentiments and the stock declined 1.8% on the NYSE following the release of the results.

 Revenues & Expenses Up

-Total revenues (on an adjusted basis), net of insurance claims, commissions and changes in policy benefit liabilities (CCPB), amounted to C$5.78 billion ($4.35 billion), up 5% year over year.
+Total revenues for the reported quarter (on an adjusted basis), net of insurance claims, commissions and changes in policy benefit liabilities (CCPB), amounted to C$5.75 billion ($4.34 billion), up 5% year over year.

 Loans & Deposits Rise